xitrum-framework/scaposer/README.rst

 scaposer is a Gettext po file parser for Scala.
+It's strange that there's not many JVM libraries of this kind, see the `discussion on Stackoverflow <http://stackoverflow.com/questions/4635721/is-there-a-java-library-for-parsing-gettext-po-files>`_.

 Basic usage
 -----------